 Curfew information for Essendon Fields Airport

-Proposed amendments to the Air Navigation (Essendon Airport) Regulations 2001
+Proposed amendments to the Air Navigation (Essendon Fields Airport) Regulation 2001

-The Department of Infrastructure and Regional Development and Cities (the Department) undertook public consultation on a proposal to amend the Air Navigation (Essendon Airport) Regulations 2001, between 11 September 2017 and 24 October 2017.
+The Department of Infrastructure, Regional Development and Cities (the department) undertook public consultation on a proposal to amend the Air Navigation (Essendon Field Airport) Regulation 2001, between 11 September 2017 and 24 October 2017.

 Three proposed amendments were put forward for consideration: